The Sacred Liturgy

 - The Liturgy is both an “action of God” and “an action of the Church.”
 Discuss and define the ways that the Liturgy is:

 - An action of God – What does it mean that the Liturgy is 100% an action of God?
 In what ways is this the case?

 - An action of the Church – What does it mean to say that the Liturgy is 100% an action of the Church?
 In what ways is this the case?

 - Is the Liturgy boring?
 No, this is not a trick question (well, sort of).
 Discuss this carefully, using the following method:

 - Is the Liturgy boring at times?
 Yes or no?

 - Does that matter?
 Does it matter if it is or is not?
-Try and spend some time on this.
+Try to spend some time on this.
 Most likely there will be many opinions.

-- Should the goal of the Liturgy (Mass or any other liturgical worship) be to entertain us taking into mind our short attention span?
+- Should the goal of the Liturgy (Mass or any other liturgical worship) be to entertain us, taking into mind our short attention spans?
 Should we try to compete with Hollywood and other forms of modern entertainment?
 What’s the danger in this?